-Apolipoprotein A1 (Apo A1)
+Apolipoprotein A (Apo A)

-To determine whether you have adequate levels of Apo A1, and to help determine your risk of developing coronary heart disease.
+Why get tested?
+To determine whether or not you have adequate levels of Apo A-I, and to help determine your risk of developing coronary heart disease (CAD).
+What is being tested?
 Apolipoproteins are the protein component of lipoproteins - complexes that transport lipids throughout the bloodstream.
-Apolipoproteins provide structural integrity to lipoproteins and shield the hydrophobic (water repellent) lipids at their centre.

-Most lipoproteins are cholesterol or triglyceride-rich and carry lipids throughout the body, for uptake by cells.
-High-density lipoprotein (HDL - the "good" cholesterol), however, is like an empty taxi.
+Apolipoproteins provide structural integrity to lipoproteins and shield the hydrophobic (water repellent) lipids at their center.
+Most lipoproteins are cholesterol- or triglyceride-rich and carry lipids throughout the body, for uptake by cells.
+High- density lipoprotein (HDL - the "good" cholesterol), however, is like an empty taxi.
 It goes out to the tissues and picks up excess cholesterol, then transports it back to the liver.
-In the liver, the cholesterol is either recycled for future use or excreted into bile.
+In the liver the cholesterol is either recycled for future use or excreted into bile.
 HDL's reverse transport is the only way that cells can get rid of excess cholesterol.
-It helps protect the arteries and if there is enough HDL present, it can even reverse the build-up of fatty plaques in the arteries (deposits that lead to atherosclerosis and coronary artery disease).

-Deficiencies in Apo A1 appear to correlate well with an increased risk of developing coronary artery disease and peripheral vascular disease.

-An increase of Apo A1 is usually not a problem, but decreased levels are associated with low levels of HDL and decreased clearance of excess cholesterol from the body.
-Decreased levels of Apo A1, along with increased concentrations of Apo B-100 (Apo B), are associated with an increased risk of coronary artery disease.

-There are some genetic disorders that lead to deficiencies in Apo A1 (and therefore to low levels of HDL).
-People with these disorders tend to have hyperlipidaemia and higher levels of low-density lipoprotein (LDL - the "bad" cholesterol).
-Frequently, they have accelerated rates of atherosclerosis (the build-up of fat plaques and hardened tissue in the arteries that can lead to heart attacks, heart disease, and strokes).
+It helps protect the arteries and if there is enough HDL present, it can even reverse the build up of fatty plaques in the arteries (deposits that lead to atherosclerosis and coronary artery disease).
+Deficiencies in Apo A-I appear to correlate well with an increased risk of developing coronary artery disease (CAD) and peripheral vascular disease.
+What does the test result mean?
+An increase of Apo A-I is usually not a problem, but decreased levels are associated with low levels of HDL and decreased clearance of excess cholesterol from the body.
+Decreased levels of Apo A-I, along with increased concentrations of Apo B-100 (Apo B), are associated with an increased risk of coronary artery disease.
+There are some genetic disorders that lead to deficiencies in Apo A-I (and therefore to low levels of HDL).
+People with these disorders tend to have hyperlipidemia and higher levels of low-density lipoprotein (LDL - the "bad" cholesterol).
+Frequently, they have accelerated rates of atherosclerosis (the build up of fat plaques and hardened tissue in the arteries that can lead to heart attacks, heart disease, and strokes).